ReVoice

 The Restoration Process

 Restoring an organ is a complex and delicate process that involves skilled artisans and expert technicians.
 Every pipe, key, and mechanism must be carefully evaluated, repaired, and, in some cases, replaced.
-The restoration will entail:
+Since the SUMC organ was partially restored in 2014 (the Great and Choir Divisions), this second phase focuses on the restoration and completion of the Swell and Pedal Divisions.
+The last time these divisions underwent restoration was in 1966.
+Phase Two of the restoration will entail:

 Inspection and Assessment